caldotdev/scaling-dlts-2022/sharding_eth.md

 ---

-# 🦹🏻‍♂️ What about bad actors?
+# <logos-ethereum-color /> What about bad actors? 🦹🏻‍♂️

 - general assumption: committees represent the overall validator set (more or less 😅)
 - we try to prevent malicious validators from ending up in the same committee by..